 When hair accessories are worn, they must be consistent with the hair color.

 Examples of accessories that are not authorized include headbands, scrunchies, combs, claws and butterfly clips.
 This list is not to be considered all inclusive.
 Hair nets shall not be worn unless authorized for a specific type of duty.

 Hairstyles shall present a balanced appearance.
 Lopsided and extremely asymmetrical styles are not authorized.

 Wigs must not interfere with the proper wear of any uniform headgear.
-Hair is not to protrude from the opening in the back of the ball cap, to include buns.
 When headgear is worn, hair shall not show from under the front of the headgear, with the exception of the Tiara.
 Wigs which do not allow headgear to be worn in this manner, or which interfere with the proper wear of protective masks or equipment, are prohibited.

 Hairstyle standards apply to Sailors while in uniform and in the performance of duty while wearing civilian clothes.